sohanjs111/Ros-melodic/README.md

 # Ros-melodic
+Ros melodic docker was installed as per the need of the Bachelor Thesis at FHWS for Evaluating the performance on LiDAR-based Algorithms.

+## FHWS
 First time installation run Steps 1 and 2.
 Later on, Follow only steps 3 to 6

 1. Build Docker Image